stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 ## Serverless code execution services

-Serverless code execution services allow you to provide a bit of code that the cloud provider will wrap in a lightweight VM or container that is managed for you.
+Serverless code execution services allow you to provide a bit of code that the cloud provider will wrap in a lightweight VM or container that will run without you having to maintain the host.
 This will then be made available to receive web traffic at a cloud provider domain name.
 The code used in the POCs I discuss below are variants on a Python app that rewrites HTTP requests.
 [Flask](https://flask.palletsprojects.com/) is used for receiving web requests where this is not handled by the parent framework, and either [requests](https://requests.readthedocs.io/) or the Python standard [HTTP](https://docs.python.org/3/library/http.html) and [SSL](https://docs.python.org/3/library/ssl.html) libraries are used to replay the requests to the backend C2 service.

-**Note**: Traffic can be directed into a Lambda using either a Function url or an API Gateway instance.
+**Note**: The Lambda function code referred to in the post below is an older version that requires the Python [requests](https://requests.readthedocs.io/)  module which used to be included in the Lambda Python runtime environment in older versions, but now needs to be added alongside your code in a layer.
+My updated version of the Lambda code available [here](https://github.com/stephenbradshaw/pentesting_stuff/blob/master/redirector_lambda/lambda_function_updated.py) uses the Python standard http and ssl libraries, and can be used with the latest available Python Lambda runtime version without having to add any additional modules.

 **[AWS API Gateway forwarding to Lambda](/2023/08/30/aws-service-C2-forwarding.html#api-gateway-to-lambda)**
 * **Domain name**: `<RANDOM>.execute-api.<REGION>.amazonaws.com`